antoniomp27/Picochess_V4_beta_amp27/README.md

 PicoChess
 =========
 Picochess transforms your Raspberry Pi or any Debian-based computer into a chess computer.
-It is not a chess engine itself but a manager for the chess engines you choose to use.
+It is not a chess engine program, you can use many different chess engines with picochess.
+Picochess connects an electronic board with the chess engines you chose to play against.
-This repository includes Stockfish 17 and Leela Chess Zero (LCZero) as examples.
+Installation includes Stockfish 17 and Leela Chess Zero (LCZero) as examples.
 If you want to add more engines you should have a look in the picochess google group.
 The retro and mame engines like Mephisto works.
 All special and historical engines might not work.

 Features
 ========
 - Play via Web Browser.
 Enjoy chess directly from your browser.
 - Electronic Chess Board support, compatible with DGT e-board, Certabo, Chesslink, Chessnut, and Ichessone for an authentic playing experience.
 Note that no guarantees can be given that it will work with all of these boards, but the community has worked hard to maintain this possibility.
-I currently use a DGT e-board myself.
+I currently use a DGT e-board and a DGT Pi 3000 myself.
 - DGT Clock Compatibility.
 Runs on the DGT Pi 3000 electronic clock which becomes an all-in one chess computer.

 About This Fork